 ISS Expedition Duration

-- Three quarters of American astronauts have developed ocular refraction changes after long duration space flights.
-Findings have also included structural changes of the eye as well as signs of elevated intracranial pressure.
+- More than half of American astronauts have developed ocular refraction changes after long duration space flights.
+Findings have also included structural changes of the eye, as well as signs of elevated intracranial pressure.
 While short duration space flight is also characterized by vision disturbances, these are generally transient and do not appear to have lasting impacts on the structure or function of the eye.

-- Results from this investigation will help to define the causes of the ocular structure and vision changes associated with long duration space flight and assist in the development of countermeasures.
+- Results from this investigation are expected to help define the causes of the ocular structure and vision changes associated with long duration space flight, and assist in the development of countermeasures.

 The purpose of this study is to characterize fluid distribution and compartmentalization associated with long-duration spaceflight, and to correlate these findings with vision changes and other elements of the VIIP syndrome.
-We also seek to determine whether the magnitude of fluid shifts during spaceflight, as well as the VIIP-related effects of those shifts, is predicted by the crewmember’s preflight conditions and responses to acute hemodynamic manipulations (such as head-down tilt).
-Lastly, we will evaluate the patterns of fluid distribution in ISS astronauts during acute reversal of fluid shifts through application of lower body negative pressure (LBNP) interventions to characterize and explain general and individual responses.
+The investigators also seek to determine whether the magnitude of fluid shifts during spaceflight, as well as the VIIP-related effects of those shifts, is predicted by the crewmember’s preflight conditions and responses to acute hemodynamic manipulations (such as head-down tilt).
+Lastly, the patterns of fluid distribution in ISS astronauts during acute reversal of fluid shifts are evaluated through application of lower body negative pressure (LBNP) interventions to characterize and explain general and individual responses.

-This experiment will examine a variety of physiologic variables in 10 long-duration ISS crewmembers before, during and after long duration space flight.
-Measures include: (1) fluid compartmentalization (total body water by D2O, extracellular fluid by NaBr, intracellular fluid by calculation, plasma volume by CO rebreathe, interstitial fluid by calculation); (2) forehead/eyelids, tibia, calcaneus tissue thickness (by ultrasound) ; (3) vascular dimensions by ultrasound (jugular veins, cerebral and carotid arteries, vertebral arteries and veins, portal vein); (4) vascular dynamics by MRI (head/neck blood flow, cerebrospinal fluid pulsatility); (5) ocular measures (optical coherence tomography, intraocular pressure, 2-dimensional ultrasound including optic nerve sheath diameter, globe flattening, and retina-choroid thickness, Doppler ultrasound of ophthalmic and retinal arteries, and veins); (6) cardiac variables by ultrasound (inferior vena cava, tricuspid flow and tissue Doppler, pulmonic valve, stroke volume, right heart dimensions and function, four-chamber views); and (7) ICP measures (tympanic membrane displacement, distortion-product otoacoustic emissions, and optic nerve sheath diameter).
-On the ground, acute head-down tilt will induce cephalad fluid shifts, whereas LBNP will oppose these shifts.
-Controlled Mueller maneuvers will manipulate cardiovascular variables.
+This experiment examines a variety of physiologic variables in 10 long-duration ISS crewmembers before, during and after long duration space flight.
+Measures include: (1) fluid compartmentalization (total body water by 2H2O, extracellular fluid by NaBr, intracellular fluid by calculation, plasma volume by CO rebreathe, interstitial fluid by calculation); (2) forehead/eyelids, tibia, calcaneus tissue thickness (by ultrasound) ; (3) vascular dimensions by ultrasound (jugular veins, cerebral and carotid arteries, vertebral arteries and veins, portal vein); (4) vascular dynamics by MRI (head/neck blood flow, cerebrospinal fluid pulsatility); (5) ocular measures (optical coherence tomography, intraocular pressure, 2-dimensional ultrasound including optic nerve sheath diameter, globe flattening, and retina-choroid thickness, Doppler ultrasound of ophthalmic and retinal arteries, and veins); (6) cardiac variables by ultrasound (inferior vena cava, tricuspid flow and tissue Doppler, pulmonic valve, stroke volume, right heart dimensions and function, four-chamber views); and (7) ICP measures (tympanic membrane displacement, distortion-product otoacoustic emissions, and optic nerve sheath diameter).
+On the ground, acute head-down tilt induces cephalad fluid shifts, whereas LBNP opposes these shifts.
+Controlled Mueller maneuvers are used to manipulate cardiovascular variables.
 Through interventions applied before, during, and after flight, the relationship between fluid shifts and the VIIP syndrome can be fully evaluated.

-Fluid Shifts will investigate the causes for severe and lasting physical changes to astronauts’ eyes.
-Because the headward fluid shift is a hypothesized contributor to these changes, reversing this fluid shift with a lower body negative pressure device will be investigated as a possible intervention.
+Fluid Shifts investigates the causes for severe and lasting physical changes to astronaut's eyes.
+Because the headward fluid shift is a hypothesized contributor to these changes, reversing this fluid shift with a lower body negative pressure device is being investigated as a possible intervention.
 Results from this study may help to develop preventative measures against lasting changes in vision and eye damage.

-Results from the Fluid Shifts investigation improve scientists’ understanding of how blood pressure in the brain affects eye shape and vision, which could also benefit people confined to long-term bed rest or suffering from disease states that increase swelling and pressure in the brain.
+Results from the Fluid Shifts investigation are expected to improve scientists' understanding of how blood pressure in the brain affects eye shape and vision, which could also benefit people confined to long-term bed rest, or suffering from disease states that increase swelling and pressure in the brain.